-1. The right to inspect and review the student's education records within 45 days after the day FMTC/SWFPSA receives a request for access.
-A student should submit to the information specialist a written request that identifies the record(s) the student wishes to inspect.
+- 1. The right to inspect and review the student's education records within 45 days after the day the school receives a request for access.
+A student should submit to the registrar, dean, head of the academic department, [or other appropriate official,] a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-2. The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-A student who wishes to ask FMTC/SWFPSA to amend a record should write the information specialist, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask FMTC to amend a record should write the school official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.

-If FMTC/SWFPSA decides not to amend the record as requested, FMTC/SWFPSA will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+If FMTC decides not to amend the record as requested, FMTC will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3. The right to provide written consent before FMTC/SWFPSA discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+3. The right to provide written consent before FMTC discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-FMTC/SWFPSA discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official typically includes a person employed by FMTC/SWFPSA in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of FMTC/SWFPSA who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist anotherschool official in performing his or her tasks.
-A school official typically has a legitimate educational interestif the official needs to review an education record in order to fulfill his or her professional responsibilities for FMTC/SWFPSA.
+FMTC discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
+A school official typically includes a person employed by FMTC in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official also may include a volunteer or contractor outside of FMTC who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing his or her tasks.
+A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for FMTC.